 This FAQs page will be updated continuously with the most current information and Bethany Care Society policies and protocols as the COVID-19 pandemic evolves.
 Please refer back to this page frequently.

 Over the last month, Alberta Health has been consulting with residents, employees and families in continuing care facilities to find a balance between keeping residents safe and allowing increased visitation and connection with loved ones.
-Effective July 23, under the orders from the Chief Medical Officer of Health, we will be shifting from a “restricted access” to a “safe access” approach.
+Effective October 21, 2020, under the orders from the Chief Medical Officer of Health, we will be shifting from a “safe access” to an “assessed risk” approach.
 Bethany will be creating a local visitor policy specific to its site after consulting with residents, family and employees.
 We will provide further details as we develop these plans.
 Please check back regularly for ongoing updates.

 Communication with residents and families

 We understand you may be anxious to visit your loved one and know they are looking forward to seeing you as well.
 We are complying with new visitation orders from the Chief Medical Officer of Health, with some modifications.
 As always, our main focus and priority are to ensure the safety and wellbeing of our residents and employees, and to prevent the spread of COVID-19 within our sites.